ksshhv/Python_prep/README.md

 From my experience, this book is actually a good book for learning the basics of python programming.
 With its help one will know how to write the basic python code for performing required basic tasks.
 Also another cool feature of this book is that it will provide you with the details about automation with python.
 That part I haven't mentioned in this repo.
-You can go though it and can learn it from the book itself.
+You can go through it and can learn it from the book itself.

 ![](https://i.ytimg.com/vi/tcMaVNm-FWU/maxresdefault.jpg)